disastronaught/physicalDevices/documentation/QubesOSonOrangePi3LTS/noOneDoesThis.md

   from the correct location, we'll use a more commonplace OS like Ubuntu.
 Once we develop a process for successful boot, I'll take small steps back into the realm of QubesOS.
 Who knows, it might be a reason to get an upgraded SBC.

+Success!
+  Ubuntu Jammy and Bionic start up just fine when pulled from the official OrangePi downloads page for 3LTS.
+I used Balena Etcher instead of Rufus, though I'm sure Rufus would work just fine.
+The bionic desktop looks a little bleak and app availability is quite starving considering this is likely an ultralight distro.
+Jammy looks about the same, just a little more robust.
+Let's work on dual booting this system with Jammy and Qubes on the microSD.

+Dual boot Jammy/Qubes
+  [Win+x]
+  Select "Disk Management"
+  Now in the bottom panel I can see both partitions, the first being my operating system and the second being the 64GB SD card. lets shrink that Jammy partition down to a minimal (or close to it) size to leave our QubesOS the bulk of the memory.
+  RC > selecting "shrink volume"
+  ...we're going to go ahead and use Paragon Partitioning Manager to deal with this since Windows likes to write protect everything.
+  ***Most partitioning management tools come with hidden fees but paragon is free and works on write protected devices I resized the partition with Jammy on it to 9.5GB (sounds like a cool number).
+And added an additional partition of around 49GB.
+  Then I copied the QubesOS image from my downloads into the SD cards new NTFS partition in the file manager.